 - To include guidance on necessary procedures to be followed for a reimbursement request;

-- To be lawfully traslated into Italian when it regards policy stipulated in the country of origin.
+- To be lawfully translated into Italian when it regards policy stipulated in the country of origin;

 - Tax Code;